lastcastleofbowser/lastcastleofbowser/README.md

 📆 I am currently working on a fantasy football app in React to display fixtures, fantasy teams as well as manager and player data

 📚 I am studying Harvard's CS50's Introduction to Computer Science.
-NOW ON MY FINAL PROJECT - A PASSWORD MANAGER!
+NOW ON MY FINAL PROJECT - a password manager/generator using Python & Flask!

 👀 Check out my pinned projects to see what else I have been working on below 👇🏽 👇🏽